Depending on how stingy you are,

 rm filename.txt #Removes filename.txt from remote directory

-(this has to be done each time I login)
+(this has to be done each time I login)add scripts

 scripts-start